woodie/geminabox-ldap/README.md

 ### Configuration

-Any environment variables that should be passed to the container can go in `our.env`  file.
+Environment variables that should be passed to the container can go in `our.env`  file.
+The `RACK_ENV` variable tell rack to behave in production mode (especially regarding errors).
 The `VIRTUAL_HOST` is used by the Nginx, the `HEADER_IMAGE` will replace the generic image, and the `AUTH_BACKDOOR` provides an upload token for users that have already authenticated.

+    RACK_ENV=production
     VIRTUAL_HOST=rubygems.example.com
     HEADER_IMAGE=http://bit.ly/2lJIYsJ
     AUTH_BACKDOOR=allow